gallery foyer of koorie heritage trust - Open House 2025

 Terrie’s review

-I’ve been to the Koorie Heritage Trust exhibitions twice now and will make this a regular stopping place on my outings in Melbourne.
+I’ve been to the Koorie Heritage Trust exhibitions several times now and will make this a regular stopping place on my outings in Melbourne.
 It’s so easy to get off the train at Flinders Street and walk over to Federation Square to the KHT.

 The artwork is always inspiring.
 I love the deep, meaningful stories that accompany each piece.
 My most memorable visit was to see the “Spirit of the Animals” exhibition, which included both paintings and sculptures.
 Animals are an important part of Creation and Creation stories for First Peoples and are considered very sacred within First Nations and clan groups.